google/error-prone/docs/bugpattern/GuardedBy.md

 }
 ```

-Methods declared on subtypes of the listed class are matched too, and both
+Methods declared on subtypes of the listed class are matched, too, and both
 static and instance methods are supported.

 The contract is trusted but not verified: listing a method that actually defers